appscode/blog/content/post/kubedb-v2024.1.31/index.md

 To use the alert dashboards :

-* First you need to have KubeDB operator and a Postgres instance running on you cluster along with Prometheus operator.
+* First you need to have KubeDB operator and a Postgres instance running on your cluster along with Prometheus operator or Builtin Prometheus supported by Kubedb.

-* Then create a file named overwrite.yaml having following values.
+* Then create a file named overwrite.yaml having the following values.
 Make sure you change the values matching your needs.

     - For prometheus operator
         ```yaml